 How a Credit Card Dump Works

-Credit card dumps are created in a few different ways.
+Hackers create credit card dumps in a few different ways.

 A common method that hackers apply is known as skimming.
-In this method, a card reader is hidden in an ATM or a fuel pump, or any place that you will have to swipe your card.
+In this method, hackers hide a card reader in an ATM or a fuel pump or any place that you will have to swipe your card.

 This is a fairly old school method that has been in use for several years now.